 We’ve tacked the topic of the psychology color for doors and bedrooms before.
 Now if you’ve got a new addition to the family, color takes on a whole new relevancy.
-Yes, clothes and swaddling blankets, of course, but the color of the walls of a baby’s room can affect their—and therefore your—mood, and how your day (or night) will go.
+Yes, clothes and swaddling blankets, of course, but the nursery paint color of the walls can affect their—and therefore your—mood, and how your day (or night) will go.
 Consider the connotations of these colors and get ready to reap the rewards of color theory for the littlest one’s room.

 Refreshing and nurturing, green is a natural color that promotes calm, concentration and learning.
 It’s one of the best colors for decorating because it’s abundant in nature.